-Angelo State University expects its students to maintain complete honesty and integrity in their academic pursuits.
+Honor Code: Angelo State University expects its students to maintain complete honesty and integrity in their academic pursuits.
+Any student caught cheating will receive a grade of F for the semester.
 Students are responsible for understanding the Academic Honor Code, which is contained in both print and web versions of the Student Handbook.